 Why AI in marketing is only as good as the person who asks it

 AI can do many things today: write, analyze, design, plan.
-But it doesn’t think.
-It reacts.
-And that is precisely the point: the result depends less on the technology than on the person using it.
+But it doesn’t think – it reacts.
+The result depends less on the technology than on the people who use it.

-Many see AI as a shortcut.
-Something that replaces work.
-But if you want results that have substance, you need something else: clarity.
-Because AI can only answer precisely if you ask precisely.
+Many see AI as a shortcut, as something that replaces work.
+But if you want results that have substance,

 1. good prompts start with good thinking

 Good prompts are not magic formulas.
 They are clear thoughts in clear language.
-The more precisely you formulate them, the more you get what you need.
+The more precise your wording, the more likely you are to get answers that really help.

 2. lead the AI – don’t wait for inspiration

 AI is not a partner that is inspired by itself.
 It needs guidance.
-If you simply “let it do its thing”, you get generic results.
-If you give it direction, you get answers that take you further.
+Those who simply “let it do its thing”,

 Example:

-“Write me a claim for a coffee brand” – that’s too open.
+“Write me a claim for a coffee brand” – too open.

 AI can only be good if you tell it what good means.